The NMSU System Academic Regulations

 A student who fails to register for the class during their allotted 24 hours is automatically dropped from the waitlist and can add themselves back onto the bottom of the waitlist for that course.

 Students cannot be added to the waitlist after the first day of classes.
-Instructor overrides can only be made after the second day of class, at which point the instructor’s signature is required on either the “Change of Schedule" to add a course.
+Instructor overrides can only be made after the second day of class, at which point the instructor’s signature is required on either the “Change of Schedule" form to add a course.